nya3jp/tast/docs/codelab_4.md

 In Tast our reference point is the DUT, so anything not running on the DUT is considered to be remote in the Tast context.
 So remote tests are tests which do not run on the DUT itself but on a remote host.
-They are needed when a test needs to reboot the DUT during the test execution for any reason.
-Alternatively a remote fixture can be used when reboots are only needed in a preparation step for the test (e.g. enrollment, resetting hardware etc.).
+They are needed when a test needs to reboot or suspend the DUT for an extended period of time (>20s) during the test execution for any reason.
+Alternatively a remote fixture can be used when reboots/suspends are only needed in a preparation step for the test (e.g. enrollment, resetting hardware, required system state, etc.).
 The remote host can communicate with the DUT via ssh or gRPC services during the test, which are used to execute code on the DUT itself.

 ![remote test](remote_test.png)